galeone/galeone.github.io/_posts/2016-11-18-introduction-to-autoencoders.md

 ### Input corruption

-For every element $x$ in the training set, it's required to generate a corrupted version.
+For every element $$x$$ in the training set, it's required to generate a corrupted version.

 $$ \tilde{x} = \text{corrupt}(x) $$

-$\text{corrupt}$ can be any function to corrupt the input data and it depends on the data type.
+$$\text{corrupt}$$ can be any function to corrupt the input data and it depends on the data type.
 For example, in the computer vision field can be added Gaussian noise or salt and pepper noise.

 Moreover, AEs have been used to introduce the [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf).
-Dropout is a simple technique to prevent neural networks from overfitting and it's highly related to the input corruption: in fact, it consists of dropping out neurons (setting their output to $0$) casually with a specified probability.
+Dropout is a simple technique to prevent neural networks from overfitting and it's highly related to the input corruption: in fact, it consists of dropping out neurons (setting their output to $$0$$) casually with a specified probability.

 Dropout is, therefore, an input corruption method and can be applied to improve the quality of the learned features of the hidden layer.